tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 course: "Documenting REST APIs"
 sidebar: docapis
 weight: 10.0
 section: nativelibraryapis
 path1: /nativelibraryapis.html
 ---

-In previous parts of the course, we focused exclusively on REST APIs.
+In previous parts of the book, we focused exclusively on REST APIs.
 Now let's explore native library APIs, which are more common when building native apps.

 {% if site.format == "web" %}
 * TOC